Murals of Fargo-Moorhead

 Fargo is covered in art.
-Literally.
-Everything from the buildings to the electrical boxes that are coated with the amazing works of local artists.
-Every few blocks a new mural awaits.
+Everything from the buildings to the electrical boxes is coated with the fantastic works of local artists.
+Every few blocks, a new mural awaits.
 Below is a list of some of the murals in the Fargo area that you can check out.

-We’ve created a handy map that you can print and take with you.
+We've created a handy map you can print and take with you.

-Jump in, get involved, and get that perfect Instagram shot with one of these murals.
+Jump in, get involved, and get that perfect Instagram shot with one of these murals in Fargo.

 Art Alley